thomasmichaelwallace/EngCel/README.md

 For example:

 ```
-|x¬\alpha_{\Omega}^2b
+|kN/mm^2
 ```

-Would become x̄α<sub>Ω</sub>&sup2;b
+Would become kN/mm²

-Although why you'd want to write that, I'm really not sure.
+Although why you'd want to write that, I'm really not sure!

 Mixin codes are available, by piping the name of the mixin the cell will be replaced with a templated cell.
 At the moment mixins can only be harcoded into EngCel, however alternatives are being investigated.
 The following mixins are known:

-* @pass - A 'Pass' or 'Fail', green/red conditionally formated cell referencing the utilisation percentage two left from the cell
+* @pass - A 'Pass' or 'Fail', green/red conditionally formated cell referencing the utilisation percentage two left from the cell.
+To reverse the sense use @!pass.
-* @ok - A 'OK' or 'Check', green/red conditionally formated cell referencing the utilisation percentage two left from the cell
+* @ok - A 'OK' or 'Check', green/red conditionally formated cell referencing the utilisation percentage two left from the cell.
+To reverse the sense use @!ok.
+* @eng - Format cell to shown engineering exponent notation (i.e. x10^3, ^6, ^-3), etc.
+* @colour - Switch on and off function colouring, see below for more information.
+* @help - Create a new sheet with this help file and an charactor map

 Function Colouring